Best 7 String Guitar Selection for Extended Range & Power

 The voicing can be changed via the push-pull volume pot.
 It is not a coil split, but rather a revoicing mode that makes the most out of Fishman’s Fluence technology.
 The 5-piece Panga Panga / Walnut “Nitro Wizard” neck is lightly finished giving it a natural wood feel.

-People have been scratching their heads in unison at how Ibanez managed to pull off boutique level appointments on a mass production guitar.
+People have been scratching their heads in unison at how Ibanez managed to pull off boutique-level appointments on a mass-production guitar.
 Up until its introduction, many users note that the specifications on the RGD71ALMS can only be had from boutique guitars.
-With this, there comes many praises for its tone, neck profile, and specifications.
+With this, there are many praises for its tone, neck profile, and specifications.

 • Body: Nyatoh